TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/CtrlThumbnail.rst

 :aspect:`Description`
     Field name, which contains the value for any thumbnails of the records.
-This could be a field of the "group" type containing a list of file names.
+This could be a field of type "inline", usually a "sys_file_reference" / FAL record.

     **Example:**